mltframework/mlt_web/changes/ExtremeMakeover.md

     -   libmiracle was renamed libmelted
     -   humperdink was renamed mvcp-client
     -   albino was renamed mvcp-console
-    -   this project will host the !MltMelted (formerly !MltMiracle) and !MltResponse C++ classes
+    -   this project will host the MltMelted (formerly MltMiracle) and MltResponse C++ classes
     -   this project will host the mvcp MLT module (formerly known as valerie)
 -   miscellaneous